 Discussion

-When can an IUC be inserted
+When can LNG-IUD be inserted

-Box 1: Critieria for reasonably excluding pregnancy
+Box 1: Criteria for reasonably excluding pregnancy

 Current Situation |

-Timing of insertion of LNG-IUD |
+Timing of Insertion of LNG-IUD |

-Additional Precautions required |
+Additional Precautions Required |

 No recent hormonal contraception and no recent pregnancy |

-Any time in a natural menstrual cycle if reasonable certain the individual is not pregnant* or at risk of pregnancy |
+Any time in a natural menstrual cycle if reasonably certain the individual is not pregnant* or at risk of pregnancy |

 Yes, for 7 days (unless inserted in the first 5 days† of the menstrual cycle) |